hunter-college-ossd-spr-2020/next.js/examples/with-mongodb/README.md

 Please see the [steps](./link-steps.md) on how to connect MongoDB to your application

 ### Step 2.
+Creating your own Schema

+Based on the types of data you need for your application, you need to modified the [Schema](./models/Pet) as well as the [seed data file](./seed/Pet-sampleSeed)

+### Step 3.
 Import sample seed data to your MongoDB

 Please see the [steps](./data_import.md) on importing sample seed data into your MongoDB